jundalisay/sp/content/en/research/countries/us/miran/chapter-05.md

 Despite any attempts at gradualism, the market may move sharply anyway; the hint of such a policy change could induce significant market moves without any need for actually implementing the policy.
 Such volatility risks spiking long yields as global investors rebalance out of USD assets.

 Without the assistance of the Fed in capping yields, or of foreign reserve holders terming out their debt, an Administration has fewer good options for intervention to stabilize yields.

 However, there are still some tricks:

-1) Activist Treasury Issuance of the type discussed in Miran and Roubini (2024).
+1. Activist Treasury Issuance of the type discussed in Miran and Roubini (2024).

 By shortening the maturity profile of its debt, Treasury can reduce supply of duration to offset the increased supply that occurs as a result of foreign sales.
 There are limits and costs to such a policy, as discussed in Miran and Roubini (2024).
 The justification for ATI in this context would be to buffer volatility due to foreign selling.

-2) The Exchange Stabilization Fund may be used to help reduce volatility in this instance.
+2. The Exchange Stabilization Fund may be used to help reduce volatility in this instance.

-3) Pursue a parallel policy of deregulation, cheap energy and fiscal consolidation aimed at reducing deficits and inflation, which will boost aggregate demand and reduce supply of debt to help offset sales by foreigners.
+3. Pursue a parallel policy of deregulation, cheap energy and fiscal consolidation aimed at reducing deficits and inflation, which will boost aggregate demand and reduce supply of debt to help offset sales by foreigners.

 Nonfinancial steps to shore up the fundamental attractiveness of UST securities can help.

 None of those provides a huge amount of short-term financial power against market volatility, while they may prevail over longer periods of time.
 It is clear that taking this type of unilateral approach is riskier, but it nevertheless is an option if the President decides he wants to pursue changes to the currency markets.

-In All Cases
+## In All Cases

 There are some common consequences across all these possible scenarios, if the Administration pursues any of them.

-First, a much stronger demarcation between friend, foe and neutral trading partner.
+1. A much stronger demarcation between friend, foe and neutral trading partner.

 Friends are inside the security and economic umbrella, but there is more burden sharing.
 Based on the scope of that burden sharing, friends may experience more favorable trade or currency terms.

 Those outside the security umbrella will also find themselves outside friendly arrangements for international trade and easy access to the U.S. consumer.
 They will have more aggressive costs imposed on them via tariffs and other policies.
 There are obvious implications for asset prices.

-Second, the threat of withdrawal of the security umbrella without burden sharing will have its own, potentially volatile, consequences.
+2. The threat of withdrawal of the security umbrella without burden sharing will have its own, potentially volatile, consequences.

 Will it spur nations around the world to invest more in defense?
 Will it encourage more aggressive action by bad actors against those now outside the defense umbrella?
 These are significant degrees of uncertainty which will permeate markets.
 Risk premia may rise for assets in countries that now experience greater security risks.

-Third, a structural increase in implied volatility in currency markets.
+3. A structural increase in implied volatility in currency markets.

 The scope for monumental, once-every-fewdecades level of shifts in policy ought to significantly heighten expectations for volatility.

-Fourth, these policies may supercharge efforts of those looking to minimize exposure to the United States.
+4. These policies may supercharge efforts of those looking to minimize exposure to the United States.

 Efforts to find alternatives to the dollar and dollar assets will intensify.
 There remain significant structural challenges with internationalizing the renminbi or inventing any sort of “BRICS currency,” so any such efforts will likely continue to fail, but alternative reserve assets like gold or cryptocurrencies will likely benefit.